fieldtrip/website/tutorial/epilepsy.md

 The data can now be opened in AnyWave.
 Once the file is opened, to see sources alongside source data, click 'Add View' in the top/middle toolbar.
 Then use the eyeball icon to set each view so that one has 'MEG' and one has 'SOURCE' data.
 Set the timescale to be
 0.3 sec/cm (close to the clinical standard 3cm/sec) and scale the amplitudes appropritely.
 Use the menu to import the marker file that we just created.

+The ABC clinicians examined the source data alongside other information including anatomical imaging of the lesion in the left parietal lobe, and seizure semiology, and their observations were followed up by the surgical with corticography in the zone surrounding the lesion.
+Surgery in the area surrounding the lesion resulted in a significant reduction in seizures for the patient.
+The data are several years old and nowadays SEEG would be the normal follow-up procedure subsequent to neuroimaging.

 ### Analysis of the MEGIN dataset

-The MEGIN (formerly Elekta) dataset was collected from the same patient on the same day as the CTF dataset described above.
+The MEGIN (formerly 'Elekta' or 'Neuromag') dataset was collected from the same patient on the same day as the CTF dataset described above.
 So, we expect the results to be very similar to those yielded by the CTF data.

 Generally the analysis of MEGIN data is almost identical to the analysis of CTF data.
 So this part of the tutorial has fewer comments than above.
 However there is one important difference, related to the processing of Maxfiltered data, which is addressed in more detail in the relevant tutorial sections below.
 Maxfilter is MEGIN's proprietary pre-processing system which offers some improvements in signal-to-noise ratio and artefact handling, and potential for head movement correction.
 Importantly it is obligatory in datasets where active shielding ('MaxShield') was used during data collection and indeed the epilepsy data used here required preprocessing with Maxfilter for this reason.
 But Maxfilter has effects on the data covariance which can cause problems in accurately computing the beamformer source model.
 Some ways to optimise the beamformer calculations to avoid these problems are demonstrated below.

 #### Coregistering the data
 For patient confidentiality we only include here the MRI which has already been coregistered with the data, defaced, and resliced to align it to the data head co-ordinate system.
 The process for coregistration is identical to the one described above, except that in the MEGIN file system the polhemus head shape points are stored in the raw data file.
 When we reslice this MRI, it becomes aligned with the MEGIN co-ordinate system (RAS) which means that slice images are shown in a different set of orientations to the CTF data that has been aligned to its own co-ordinate system (see the following [tutorial](http://www.fieldtriptoolbox.org/faq/how_are_the_different_head_and_mri_coordinate_systems_defined/) for more details).